Central flashes during stellar occultations. Effects of diffraction, interferences, and stellar diameter: Discussion

 Once smoothed by the stellar diameter, the maximum value of the flash (Eq.~\ref{eq_max_CF_stellar_diam}) still remains high, reaching typical values of 50 and 240 for Pluto and Triton (Table~\ref{tab_CF_Triton_Pluto}), while its FWHM ($1.14 D_*$, Eq.~\ref{eq_FWHM_stellar_diam}) is typically a fraction of a kilometer.
 In the post-Gaia era, the predictions of stellar occultations by Pluto reach accuracies of some $\pm$20~km \citep{Desmars2019} and about $\pm$60~km for Triton \citep{Marques2022}.
 Thus, observing the very core of the central flash to within a distance of $\sim D_*$ from centrality requires a demanding ``picket fence" approach, with tens of observers distributed across the band where the central flash is expected to move on the Earth surface.

-A less demanding approach is to try to detect a significant increase in flux near the centrality, for instance within the distance $r$ where the flux becomes greater than the unocculted stellar flux, i.e. $\phi(r) > 1$.
-Inverting Eq.~\ref{eq_flash_geo_optics} and using the values in Table~\ref{tab_CF_Triton_Pluto}, this provides $r < 2R \phi_\perp(0)$, that is $r < 6$~km and $r < 30$~km for Pluto and Triton, respectively.
+A less demanding approach is to try to detect a significant increase in flux near the centrality, for instance within the distance $r$ where the flux becomes greater than the unocculted stellar flux, i.e., $\phi(r) > 1$.
+Inverting Eq.~\ref{eq_flash_geo_optics} and using the values in Table~\ref{tab_CF_Triton_Pluto}, this provides $r < 2R_{\rm CF} \phi_\perp(0)$, that is $r < 6$~km and $r < 30$~km for Pluto and Triton, respectively.
 Considering the current uncertainties on the predictions quoted above, this means that a picket fence strategy may efficiently probe the region where the surge due to the central flash reaches values $\phi(r) > 1$.

 In the post-Gaia era, the picket fence approach was successfully used for the 1 June 2022 Pluto stellar occultation, with a flash peak reaching about 2.5 times the unocculted stellar level \citep{Young2022}.
-In the same vein, a Triton occultation observed on 5 October 2017 resulted in 23 cuts through the central flash region that constrain the shape of the atmosphere, with an upper limit of 0.0019 for the oblateness of the central flash layer, i.e. a difference $\delta R < 2.5$~km between its polar and equatorial radii \citep{Marques2022}.
-The Fig.~\ref{fig_t_flux_Triton_05oct17_Constancia} shows the light curve obtained from the Const\^ancia station, that had a closest approach distance $r_{\rm CA} \approx 8.4$~km to the shadow center.
-Considering the stellar diameter $D_* = 0.65$~km projected at Triton for this event, and thus $r_{\rm CA}/D_* \approx 13$, this means that the flash structure is undistinguishable from that caused by a point-like star in the geometrical optics regime, see Fig.~\ref{fig_CF_stellar_diameter}.
+In the same vein, a Triton occultation observed on 5 October 2017 resulted in 23 cuts through the central flash region, an observation that constrained the shape of the atmosphere, with an upper limit of 0.0019 for the oblateness of the central flash layer, i.e., a difference $\delta R < 2.5$~km between its polar and equatorial radii \citep{Marques2022}.
+Figure~\ref{fig_t_flux_Triton_05oct17_Constancia} shows the light curve obtained from the Const\^ancia station, which had a closest approach distance $r_{\rm CA} \approx 8.4$~km to the shadow center.
+Considering the stellar diameter $D_* = 0.65$~km projected at Triton for this event, and thus $D_* \gg \lambda_{\rm P}$ and $r_{\rm CA}/D_* \approx 13$, this means that the flash structure is undistinguishable from that caused by a point-like star in the geometrical optics regime; see Fig.~\ref{fig_CF_stellar_diameter}.

-Putting asides the current technological limits on acquisition rates, one might consider observing very faint stars with apparent diameters $D_* \lesssim 1$~meter, so that to resolve the Poisson spot.
-However, this would require stars fainter than the magnitude~20, and in this case their fluxes would be overwhelmed by those of Pluto or Triton (with magnitudes of about 14), making the observation unusable.
+Putting aside the current technological limits on acquisition rates, one might consider observing very faint stars with apparent diameters $D_* \lesssim 1$~meter, so as to resolve the Poisson spot.
+However, this would require stars fainter than magnitude~20, and in this case their fluxes would be overwhelmed by those of Pluto or Triton (with magnitudes of about 14), which would make the observation unusable.